dchicasduena/sandwich-repository/_posts/2023-07-18-hot-italian-beef-sandwich.markdown

 6. In the meantime, heat the oven to 325 degrees and line a baking sheet with parchment.
 Slice the rolls lengthwise, partway but not all of the way through the equator, leaving the top and bottom attached to each other with a 1- to 2-inch “hinge.”
 Lay the rolls on the parchment, open side down.
 Toast them in the oven until lightly browned, about 5 minutes.
 7. To assemble the sandwiches, hold a roll in the palm of one hand with the opening facing up and the hinge resting in your palm.
 Holding the roll over the pan of meat, use tongs to lift a few slices of beef out of the jus and nestle them into the roll.
 Allow for plenty of jus to moisten the bread, spooning more of the liquid over the meat if the bread is too dry.
 Fill each roll with as much of the beef as you can fit — and then add a little more.
 Garnish with giardiniera to taste.

+## steps -  giardiniera

+1. Dice all your vegetables
+2. Put all your vegetables in a bowl and stir in the salt and fill with enough water to cover.
+3. Cover with plastic wrap and chill in fridge overnight
+4. Drain water and rinse vegetables
+5. Mix the rest of ingriedients with your vegetables in a bowl, pour vinegar and oil then mix well.
+Put in a jar and refrigerate for two days before using.